Techtonica/curriculum/dev-tools/command-line-advanced.md

 - How do you redirect input and output streams?
 - How do do you find the commands you have used before?
 - How do you modify the command prompt info?
+- How do you install a new package with Homebrew?